What's new in Microsoft Defender for Endpoint on Android

 Note

-If your organization is previewing the tamper protection feature and if the new storage permissions are not granted by the user within 7 days of updating to the latest version, the user might lose access to corporate resources.
+If your organization is previewing the tamper protection feature and if the new storage permissions are not granted by the user within seven days of updating to the latest version, the user might lose access to corporate resources.

 What you need to do to prepare:

 1. Tap on the Defender for Endpoint in-app notification or open the Defender for Endpoint app.
 Users see a screen that lists the permissions needed.
-A green check mark is missing next to the Storage permission.
+A green check mark is missing next to Storage permission.

 2. Tap Begin.